GoingOffRoading/Boilest-Scaling-Video-Encoder/Scripts/readme.md

 - [x] Sort through the test scrips, and start deleting duplicates
 - [x] Rewrite the function that checks the queues as that is spagetti
 - [x] Replace the print statements with logging: https://docs.python.org/3/howto/logging.html
-- [ ] Add python scripts to the DB folder to get stats
 - [x] Resolve issues with OPUS compatibility
 - [x] Resolve issues where output = 0.0 but tries to get moved anyway
 - [x] In each step, if we no longer need components of the JSON, delete them